malinlarsson/courses/annotation/2017/practical_session/ExcerciseMakerAbinit.md

 Now link the raw computes you want to use into your folder:

  - repeatmasker.chr4.gff (coordinates of repeatmasked regions)
  - cufflinks2genome.chr4.gff (EST hints created from assembled transcripts)

+You could use the stringtie gff results you created but you need to change feature types from genes/trsncripts into match / match_part otherwise Maker do not recognize it, also you could use the trinity.fasta file you created with trinity but maker will take longer to run.

-In addition, you will also need the genome sequence and a protein set.
+In addition, you will also need the genome sequence and a protein set (you can use the protein and est sets we used earlier).
 Sym-link it from the the data directory created earlier:

 *ln -s /path/to/chromosome\_4/chromosome/4.fa*

 This time, we do specify a reference species to be used by augustus, which will enable ab-initio gene finding and keep_preds=1 will also show abinitio prediction not supported by any evidences :

-*augustus\_species=fly* #Augustus gene prediction species model
+*augustus\_species=fly* #Augustus gene prediction species model  (this is where you can call the database you trained for augustus)
 ...
 <i>protein2genome=0</i>
 <i>est2genome=0</i>